 In FY 2011, the County issued \$9,600,000 of the \$44,600,000 school bonds approved by referendum in May, 2008.
 This funding was to complete the major renovations and expansions of existing schools.
-That leaves \$13,500,007 unissued, which is reserved for the construction of the new elementary school or additions to existing schools and/or major capital expenses.
+That leaves \$13,500,000 unissued, which is reserved for the construction of the new elementary school.
 The land has been purchased for that school.
 The Board of Education and the Board of Commissioners review the student enrollment figures each fall.
 As part of that process, the need for constructing this school is discussed in detail.
-We were able to delay construction for several years as enrollments have flattened during the economic downturn.
+We have been able to delay construction for several years as enrollments have flattened during the economic downturn.
 This has saved taxpayers the interest and principal costs on \$13,500,000, as well as increased costs to operate the school.
 Operating costs are expected to be from \$800,000 to \$1,000,000 annually.